-- 11. Type "Open Work Orders by Status then Problem" as the Data drill Label. - The record count will appear beside the data drill label on the Dashboard page. - 12.
-Click Add in the Drill Downs section and select "Status Text" (WO_STAT_TY). - These will appear as items under the original filter on the Dashboard page.
+- 11. Click Add in the Drill Downs section and select "Status Text" (WO_STAT_TY). - These will appear as items under the original filter on the Dashboard page.
 This feature provides you with a way to sort the data as it appears on the page. - o The first dropdown beside each drill displays the database tables in the filter. - The second dropdown beside each drill displays individual fields in the selected table.
 The field you choose here will be the field by which the data is sorted.

-- 13. Click OK. - 14.
-Click Add in the Drill Downs section and select "Problem Text" (WO_PROB_TY). - 15.
-Click OK. - 16.
+- 12. Click OK. - 13.
+Click Add in the Drill Downs section and select "Problem Text" (WO_PROB_TY). - 14.
+Click OK. - 15.
 Click OK on the Data Drill, Frame dialog, and the Add Dashboard Tab dialog, then click Save on the Add Dashboard dialog.